Oleamide occurs naturally in the body and in certain plants like the one above.

 Can I take oleamide if I have trouble falling asleep?

-Yes, oleamide is an option for you if you struggle with falling asleep.
+Yes, oleamide is an option if you struggle with falling asleep.
 Its hypnotic effects can help calm your mind and promote relaxation, making it easier to drift off into a deep slumber.

 How long does it take for oleamide to start working?